djtoler/Resume-Refiner-AI-Workflow/README.md

 #### _5. Below, we can see our AI workflow successfully delivered us an email with a summary of how to tailor my resume for a particular job description._

 ![Workflow](https://github.com/djtoler/Resume-Refiner-AI-Workflow/blob/main/images/email_inbox.jpeg)

+#### Later we added a output parser tool to the AI agent to reliably return outputs in a specified JSON structure.

 ## Troubleshooting